lgatto/lgatto.github.io/_pages/cbio-who.md

   in single-cell proteomics.
 He has a Master's degree in chemistry and bio-industries from the UCLouvain.

+## Undergraduates

+- **Léopold Guyot** (GitHub: [leopoldguyot](https://github.com/leopoldguyot)), is a final year Bioinformatics student at the "Université Libre de Bruxelles" (ULB).
+    He is currently working on his Master's thesis on single-cell proteomics in the CBIO lab under the supervision of Laurent Gatto and [Matthieu Defrance](https://www.ulb.be/fr/matthieu-defrance-1).

 ![CBIO lab photo](/images/CBIO-20240703.jpg)

 From left to right: Samuel, Riya, Enes, Andrea, Guillaume, Philippe,